Cops: Man High on Meth Threatened Worker, Trashed Motel

-WILLIAMSPORT, Pa. — A man is charged with assault for hitting a hotel worker with a pipe.
+WILLIAMSPORT, Pa. — A man is charged with assault after allegedly pushing a motel working and using a metal pipe to damage the place.

 Police say Jared Blair, 38, from Williamsport, was high on meth when he attacked that worker at a motel in Old Lycoming Township around 12:30 a.m.
 Monday.